Native Goldenrods: A Beginner’s Guide

 Let’s all plant goldenrod in our gardens to enjoy a late-season flower show and offer crucial food to migrating monarch butterflies on their migration south.
 Goldenrod is exceptionally easy to grow, and 75 native species offer lots of options for American gardens.

-Spread the word—goldenrod is NOT the allergy monster (that’s ragweed!)
+Spread the word—goldenrod is NOT the allergy monster (that’s ragweed.)
 Maybe it’s time for a new lawn sign?
+Visit some of our other guides to garden favorites, including our Beginner’s Guide to Coneflowers and Beginner’s Guide to Native Lilies.
 Happy planting!

 UPDATED: